shakiful/Hand-Gesture-PPT-controller/README.md

 This project uses **Computer Vision** (OpenCV & MediaPipe) to track your hand landmarks in real-time and translates them into PowerPoint commands via the Windows COM interface.
 It includes features for slide navigation and a dynamic "depth-based" zoom.

+## Demo

+Download the Media File to see the Demo

 ## ✨ Features

 * **Touchless Navigation:** Swipe through slides using a simple pointer gesture.